KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

 # Downloading and Patching in Re:Fined files using OpenKH:

 In this section, we will be downloading the necessary patches to properly run Re:Fined.
+For this guide, we will be using ***Kingdom Hearts II*** as an example.
+Please adjust for other games.

 - Step 1: In OpenKH, select the `Mods` button on the top, and then select `Install a new mod`.
    - Under `Add a new mod from GitHub`, we will be pasting in `KH-ReFined/KH2-MAIN`, and then click `Install`.